blib-la/hyv/docs/10_b_PARALLEL_AGENTS_WORK_MERGED_TOGETHER.md

 console.log("merged", result.message);
 ```

-In this example, the outputs of the parallel tasks are merged by a third agent, `agent3`.
-This agent
+In this instance, the results of the concurrent tasks are merged by a third agent, `agent3`.
+This
-is specifically trained to analyze and merge TypeScript code.
-This concludes the guide on how to use
+agent is uniquely trained to analyze and unify TypeScript code.

+## Summary

+By following this guide, you've learned how to assign tasks to and unify the results from parallel
-parallel agents in Hyv to perform tasks concurrently and improve the efficiency of your AI model.
+agents in Hyv.
+The capability to carry out tasks concurrently enhances the efficiency of your AI
+model.

+## Tags

+Hyv, Concurrent Agents, Task Assignment, Merging Results, GPT-4, TypeScript, AI, Parallel Processing